Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 Version Summary

-This policy guide was updated from the 11/17/21 version to incorporate collaboration with the Family Finding and Engagement Program (FFEP) CSW, in the investigation to identify and locate a child’s adult relatives and nonrelative extended family members (NREFMs), when one is assigned to a child’s case.
+This policy guide was updated from the 10/01/2024 version, to incorporate collaboration with the Family Finding and Engagement Program (FFEP) CSW, in the investigation to identify and locate a child's adult relatives and nonrelative extended family members (NREFMs), when one is assigned to a child's case.
+Additions were also made to further comply with documenting and reporting family finding efforts to the court, as a result of Assembly Bill (AB) 2929.

 POLICY